SimaoFonseca2/Carbon/README.md

 - **Expand Language Features**: Add more complex constructs and capabilities to the language.
 - **Achieve Self-Hosting**: Develop the compiler to a point where it can compile its own source code.
 - **Enhance Learning Materials**: Create tutorials and resources to help others learn from the project.

+## Known Bugs
+- Declaring a for loop inside another for loops scope will cause undefined behaviour.
+- Return statement will only return values that can fit in 8 bytes(higher values than 255 will overflow into back to 0).

 ## License